This delicious Venezuelan Plantain Casserole recipe is very easy to make and delicious. The perfect side dish to any dinner or celebration.Â

 – In a blender combine the flour, eggs and condensed milk.
 Mix until all ingredients are together.

 Set up your Plantain Casserole:

-- Blend the condensed milk, eggs and flour until combined
+Place the condensed milk, eggs and flour in a blender until combined

-- In a rectangular baking dish arrange a layer of plantains, sprinkle the panela or brown sugar, half of the cheese and half of the milk mixture.
+In a rectangular 15x7 baking dish arrange a layer of plantains, sprinkle the panela or brown sugar, half of the cheese and half of the milk mixture.
 Repeat with the second layer